neuro4ml/neuro4ml.github.io/Week_6/2-Analysing.md

 Hopefully, this section has taught you a bit about how we can analyse neural activity data using summary statistics, decoding methods and ensemble methods.
 But there are many other methods too, so we would encourage you to read around.

 :::{seealso} That's it!
-In the next section, we’ll cover how to manipulate neural activity.
+In the next section, we'll cover how to manipulate neural activity.
 :::